tyler-sanzo/UT-MCC-VIRT-DATA-PT-08-2021-U-B/Module-3_VBA/Class1/05-Stu_ChooseYourStory/README.md

   * If the user enters a value of 4, display a similar custom message.

   * If the user enters anything else, display: “Try following directions”

+---

+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.